Produced by Jeffa Gill in Co. Cork, Ireland, Durrus is a semisoft, washed rind, cow's milk cheese.

 For production of Durrus, milk is coagulated and the curds are cut with a Swiss harp (cutting tool) that is rotated through the curd in a particular way.
 Curds are put into molds and drain naturally, which helps to retain moisture in the cheese.
 After unmolding, the cheeses are brined and then turned and washed up to five times a day before making their way to the maturing rooms.

 Durrus Irish farmhouse cheese has become known as one of the finest examples of modern Irish cheeses made using artisanal methods.
-Like most washed rind cheeses, the aroma of Durrus is much more pungent and assertive than the flavor of the cheese.
+Like most washed rind cheeses, the aroma of Durrus is much more pungent and assertive than its flavor.